louisabraham/pydivsufsort/README.md

 python -m pip install pydivsufsort
 ```

-We provide precompiled wheels for common systems, and a source distribution for Unix systems.
+We provide precompiled wheels for common systems using `cibuildwheel`, and a source distribution for Unix systems.
 Manual compilation on Windows might require some tweaking, please create an issue.

 ## Usage